mikependon/RepoDB.NET/pages/features/targeted.md

 #### Updating Multiple Data

-Use the [UpdateAll](/operation/updateall) operation and pass the target fields to insert.
+Use the [UpdateAll](/operation/updateall) operation and pass the target fields to update.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())